ueno-llc/ueno-gatsby-starter/README.md

 This portfolio starter kit is based on [`Ueno's`](https://ueno.co/) starter (which in turn was an extension of the Gatsby starter) which you can check out here: [`create-ueno-app`](https://github.com/ueno-llc/create-ueno-app).
 If you want a starter kit that has no portfolio structure what so ever, I would highly recommend using their starter kit.

 Please note that I added a video component, a spacer component, and some portfolio specific block components in hopes that it may help you in your portfolio build.
-I also stylized mine using global variables you can finde in the [`'src/' folder sub module`](https://github.com/9ntonio/portfolio-src).
+I also stylized mine using global variables you can find in the [`'src/' folder sub module`](https://github.com/9ntonio/portfolio-src).

 ## Installation